kamilburda/gimp-export-layers/dev/sections/Customizing-Export.md

 **Autocrop background**

-Automatically crop the background formed by layers tagged with "Background".
+Automatically crop the background formed by layers tagged with `Background`.
 Note that autocrop is performed on the entire background, not on the background layers individually.

 **Autocrop foreground**

-Same as "Autocrop background", but works on the foreground layers instead.
+Same as `Autocrop background`, but works on the foreground layers instead.

 **Ignore folder structure**